W4H33D/HACK-NOTES/TryHackMe/Fortress Notes.md

 $ find / -name libfoo.so -exex ls -al {} \; 2>/dev/null
 ```
 so i made a malicious `libfoo.so` with the following procedure
-- first we have to make a binary name `libfoo.c` with the following code
+- first we have to make a file name `libfoo.c` with the following code
 ```
 #include<stdio.h>
 #include<stdlib.h>